 Letting out a sneeze isn’t in our control, but manners are something that can be.

 Good etiquette means being able to control the spread of germs while keeping your sneeze as quiet as possible.
 There are a few steps that you can do.
-One step is obviously excusing yourself.
+One step is excusing yourself.

 But there are more things you can do to be a model citizen: